jakubfiala/graphql-json-schema/README.md

   console.log(schema);
 ```

-the code above returns the following JSON:
+the code above returns the following JSON as a plain JS object:

 ```json
 {